wp-plugins/threewp-broadcast/readme.txt

 = Is php v5.4 really necessary? =

-Yes, if you expect me to write neat, maintainable, legible code.

-If you use v5.3 then use the last plugin that works with that version: v1.18.
-The download link is on the main page.
+Yes.
+PHP v5.3 has been officially unsupported since the 14th of August, 2014.
+If your web host refuses to upgrade to a supported version, go find a new host.

 = Orphans? =

-If you have already created posts on other blogs that are supposed to be children of a specific post, you can use the "find orphans" function to find and link them.
+If you have already created posts on other blogs that are supposed to be children of a specific post, you can use the "find unlinked" bulk action to find and link them.

-Find the post in the post overview and use the row action "find orphans".
-You will then be presented with a table of possible orphans on each blog.
-Select the blog and then choose "link orphans" to create the links.

-To be considered an orphan the orphaned posts must have the exact same title (name) as the soon-to-be parent.
+To be considered an orphan the orphaned posts must have the exact same title (name) as the soon-to-be parent and be of the same post type.

 = Why can I not see the Broadcast meta box? =